 To ensure that the Celery task queue and Flower are started at system start-up it is advisable to launch them using batch files and configure Windows Task Scheduler to run each of these at system start-up.

 Celery will sometimes fall over during the execution of a long task.
-In this situation it will not restart on its own.
-Windows Task Scheduler can be used to restart Celery on a regular basis.
-In addition it can be used to ensure celery is running a few minutes prior to a scheduled PACS query.
+If Celery frequently falls over on your system then Windows Task Scheduler can be used to restart Celery on a regular basis.
+The Task Scheduler can also be used to ensure celery is running a few minutes prior to scheduled PACS queries.

 An example batch file is shown below for running and restarting Celery.
-This calls separate batch files to shutdown and start Celery, and start Flower if needed.
+This calls separate batch files to start Celery and Flower, also shown below.

 Celery control batch file¶

 celery_task.bat, to be run as a scheduled task.

 :: Create variables containing the name and path of the Celery pid file and the :: names and paths to the batch files used to run Celery and Flower.
 SET celeryPidFile=E:\media_root\celery\default.pid SET celeryStartFile=D:\Server_Apps\celery\celery_start.bat SET flowerStartFile=D:\Server_Apps\flower\flower_start.bat :: Celery 3.1.25 cannot be shutdown gracefully, and has to be killed.
 The :: following command will kill all celery.exe processes and any python.exe :: processes associated with Celery.
 The celery.exe process that is running :: Flower will also be killed by this command.
 TASKKILL /IM celery.exe /T /F :: Force the deletion of the Celery pid file so that Celery can be restarted.
 DEL /F "%celeryPidFile%" :: Start Flower again.
 START /B CMD /C CALL "%flowerStartFile%" :: Start Celery again.
 START /B CMD /C CALL "%celeryStartFile%"